Liu Cixin: Adaptations

 Chinese video platform Tencent Video released a series based on The Three-Body Problem in January 2023.

 A cinematic adaptation of The Three-Body Problem has been filmed, but its release has been indefinitely postponed.
 In March 2018, Amazon was rumored to be negotiating for the rights to the project.
 However, YooZoo Pictures released a statement in response stating that it was the "sole owner of the rights for film and TV series adaptations."
 Although it "was originally scheduled to be released in 2017," the project "was postponed indefinitely due to the company's internal shuffling and the rumored 'bad quality' of the film's first cut."
 In June 2019, it was reported that work had begun on an animated adaptation, and in 2020, October Media announced another adaptation in the works.

 The cinematic adaptation of his short story The Wandering Earth was released in China on 5 February 2019, which became the second highest-grossing film in the Chinese box office within 2 weeks.

 The science-fiction comedy film Crazy Alien, adapted from his science fiction short story The Village Teacher, had grossed 2.2 billion at the box office, making it the fifteenth film in Chinese film history with a box office exceeding 2 billion.

 US streaming platform Netflix announced in September 2020 that it had ordered an English-language series based on Liu's trilogy The Three-Body Problem.
 Liu would serve as a consulting producer on the project.
 David Benioff and D.B.
 Weiss were named as writers and executive producers.
 Other members of the creative team included executive producer Rian Johnson, Ram Bergman, Bernadette Caulfield, Nena Rodrigue, Lin Qi, and Rosamund Pike.
 The Netflix television adaptation started production in early November 2021, and was released on 21 March 2024.

+A Chinese adaptation called "Three-Body" with available English subtitles was premiered on January 15, 2023 on Amazon Prime.
+Season 1 of the series is 30 episodes and follows the details of the first book much more closely than the Netflix Adaptation.
+Season 2, "Three-Body 2-Dark Forest," was announced on June 19, 2026.

 Chinese video sharing website Bilibili released a series exploring the science of Liu Cixin's science fiction in November 2022.

+Recurring themes

+In most of Liu's works, two themes are prominent: posthumanism and political criticism through the lens of a utopia.
+While Liu's use of posthumanism is more overt than his use of political criticism, both themes play an important role in some of Liu's most famous works, including The Three-Body Problem trilogy and China 2185.